Backbone81/membership/README.md

 ### Nice to Have

+- We might want to separate gossip count from suspect timeout
+- Serialize the current state on shutdown and allow that state to be re-used during startup.
 - Should the FromBuffer functions return the remaining buffer to make it easier and less error-prone to work with?
 - Make sure we provide enough context for all error returns.
 - Check if we really need to use panic anywhere.